 The George E. Price, Jr. Memorial Award was established in 1949 by the Purchasing Agents Association of Akron to serve as a living commemoration of George E. Price, Jr. and his contribution to the field of industrial purchasing.
 Mr. Price was one of the founders of the local Association and a president of the National Association of Purchasing Agents.
-An award of \$100 is made to the outstanding Junior in the field of purchasing and a \$50 award is made to the outstanding Senior in the field of purchasing.
-The purpose of this award is to promote a greater interest in the field of purchasing among the students in the College of Business Administration.
+An award of \$100 is made to the outstanding Junior in the field of purchasing and a \$50 award is made to the outstanding Senior in the field of purchasing among the students in the College of Business Administration.